rohinibarla/scrying-pen/README.md

+#TODO: can you make this work on iOS?

 # Scrying Pen

 This pen's ink stretches backwards into the past and forwards into possible futures.
 The two sides make a strange loop: the future ink influences how you draw, which in turn becomes the new "past" ink influencing further future ink.